 Maddington is a well-established suburb in Western Australia within the Gosnells local government area (postcode 6109).
-With a population of 12,419, the suburb has a mix of young professionals and families with a median age of 35.
+It is home to about 12,419 residents, with a blend of families and working-age professionals and a median age of 35.
 Households earn a median income of $71K per year, with an average household size of 2.7 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +1.9% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, labourers, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Filipino.

 Maddington is served by 6 schools, including 3 primary, 1 secondary, 2 special.
 The average ICSEA score is 957, which is around the national average of 1,000.
 Public transport access includes 92 bus stops.